Eating to reduce your breast cancer risk

 You likely know that what you eat can impact your risk for health issues like heart disease or stroke, but did you know that diet can also impact your cancer risk?

-And while there's no specific diet that has been tied to reducing breast cancer risk, studies have shown that making a few changes to what and how we eat have the potential to make a difference in lifetime breast cancer risk.
-Below, Lynn Nichols, a registered dietitian at Riddle Hospital, offers some advice for eating well to improve your breast — and overall — health.
+And while there's no specific diet that has been tied to reducing breast cancer risk, studies have shown that making a few changes to what and how you eat have the potential to make a difference in lifetime breast cancer risk.
+Below, Carolyn Farhy, MS, RDN, LDN, Main Line Health oncology dietitian, offers some advice for eating well to improve your breast — and overall — health.

-A staple of any healthy diet is lots of fruits, veggies and whole grains, and it's no surprise that eating a colorful array of produce can reduce your risk for several health issues and chronic diseases — including breast cancer.
+A staple of any healthy diet is lots of fruits, veggies and whole grains.
+So, it's no surprise that eating a colorful array of plant-based foods can reduce your risk for several health issues and chronic diseases — including breast cancer.
+Plant-based foods may help reduce the risk of cancer because they are high in fiber, nutrients and phytochemicals.

-Whenever possible, pick seasonal fruits and vegetables.
-These are often less expensive and contain more nutrients and less preservatives.
-Learn more about seasonal eating.
+- Pick seasonal fruits and vegetables, when possible, as these are often less expensive and contain more nutrients and less preservatives

-Dozens of studies have been conducted regarding the connection between alcohol and your breast cancer risk, and all have found a similar result: The more alcoholic beverages you have per week, the higher your risk for breast — and other — cancers.
+Dozens of studies have been conducted regarding the connection between alcohol and your breast cancer risk, and all have found a similar result: The more alcoholic beverages you have per week, the higher your risk for breast cancer, as well as other cancers.

 Eat the right kind of fats